 Attendance is the first item generally measured to determine the success of an event This is easily done through the webcast reporting system as it will give you ‘up to the minute’ reporting on who registered and attended the event in the live or archived format.

 Prior to holding the event, we recommend making a plan to determine what would make this event a success.
-Knowing this in advance will dictate the feature to be used to allow you to pull reports that will allow you to track these specific items.
+Knowing this in advance will dictate the features to be used and allow you to pull reports to track these specific items.
 This effective planning will verify the success of the event.

 The vast majority of late-model computers come equipped with everything you need: Pentium processor, a sound card and a Player program (see above question) downloaded free from the internet.